dk14/fqc/README.md

     Suggested actions to take are dumped to [acions_backtracking.json](actions_backtracking.json).

-*Semantics: Action closes existing position in portfolio if there is one or opens new one if position did not exist.*
+*Semantics: Action closes existing position in portfolio if there is one or opens a new one if position did not exist.*

 - [portfolio.py](portfolio.py) contains portfolio optimizer. `optimize` runs maximization for small portfolios, `optimize_agg` runs it for arbitrarily large ones. *Note: aggregation is trivial for non-correlated assets*.
 We split every asset into tradable units (e.g. AMZN#0, AMZN#1) in order to optimize allocations as well.